brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 The pattern: the iterable and its iterator
 ==========================================

+Let’s now step behind the ``for`` loop and learn about the design pattern that powers it.
 The traditional Iterator Pattern involves three kinds of object.

 First, there’s a *container* object.